-Her current international research projects include the European Commission-funded project, Power and Institutions in Medieval Islam and Christendom, and The Cambridge Comparative History of Ancient Law, the first project of its kind in the field of comparative ancient legal history, which involves working with an international team of scholars specializing in the fields of ancient Greek, Roman, Indo-European, Near-Eastern, and Chinese law.
+Most recently, she has edited The Cambridge Comparative History of Ancient Law (Cambridge University Press, at press 2023), the first project of its kind in the field of comparative ancient legal history, working with an international team of experts across the fields of ancient Greek, Roman, Indo-European, Near Eastern, and Chinese law.